Twixer/RepData_PeerAssessment1/PA1_template.md

 ### Devise a strategy for filling in all of the missing values in the dataset

-I propose to replace the NA values with the mean values applying to this this specific  intervall.
+I propose to replace the NA values with the mean values applying to this this specific  interval.

 ### Create a new dataset that is equal to the original dataset but with the missing data filled in.